joyeusenoelle/GuideToMastodon/README.md

 This one's big on purpose.

 Picking an instance can be hard.
-Many instances have a specific focus: sleeping.town is a safe space for queer folks, hackers.town is a haven for computer touchers, and botsin.space focuses on the hosting and development of automated bots.
+Many instances have a specific focus: `mastodon.lol` is a safe space for queer folks, `hackers.town` is a haven for computer touchers, `wandering.shop` is built for fans of science fiction and fantasy, and `botsin.space` focuses on the hosting and development of automated bots.
 On oulipo.social it's illicit to post a toot containing any "e"s.

-If you haven't created a mastodon account yet, you might find it useful to try one of the larger instances, like [mastodon.social](https://mastodon.social/about/more) - the flagship instance, with over 100,000 users - or [wandering.shop](https://wandering.shop/about/more).
+If you haven't created a mastodon account yet, you might find it useful to try one of the larger instances, like `mastodon.social` - the flagship instance, with over 100,000 users - or `mas.to` .
 These instances have large, usually-friendly populations that will help you find a more niche instance if that's what you're looking for.
 Be warned, though, that because of their size, the Local timelines on these instances can move *very* quickly.

 (*A brief note about mastodon.social: it **is** the largest general-purpose instance (the largest overall is a Japanese-language instance).
 Many people go there and never check out other instances.
 If you make an account on mastodon.social, consider treating it as a temporary waypoint while you find an instance that better fits your needs and interests.
 Once you've found one, you can export all the people you're following, muting, and blocking on mastodon.social and import them at your new account, so you don't have to go around and find everybody again.*)

 If you've already registered on an instance but you're not sure if it's a good fit for you, try asking around for instances where you might be a better fit.
 Also, try searching for a #hashtag that interests you; if you see a lot of people on one instance talking about that subject, it might be a good place for you to check out.

-You can also try the instance picker on [joinmastodon.org](https://joinmastodon.org/#getting-started) or the wizard at [instances.social](https://instances.social/), although these have *lots* of instances listed and you might be overwhelmed.
+You can also try the instance picker on [joinmastodon.org](https://joinmastodon.org/communities) or the wizard at [instances.social](https://instances.social/), although these have *lots* of instances listed and you might be overwhelmed.
 Take it slow and easy.

 ## How do I mention someone who's not on my instance?